Museum trip bridges generation gap

 Reston Primary in Berwickshire is a school of 50 pupils.
 The school’s Parent Forum fundraise for activities that support the (non-statutory) wider education, development and well-being of the children.
 These include annual topic-related trips, sports equipment and reading materials.

-The grant included transport costs for a trip to Beamish Museum in County Durham by 21 Primary 5, 6 and 7 pupils, two members of staff and 10 elderly people form the local community.
+The grant included transport costs for a trip to Beamish Museum in County Durham by 21 Primary 5, 6 and 7 pupils, two staff members, and 10 older people from the local community.
 Only the Beamish trip went ahead because of staff changes at the school.
 The cost of transport for the Beamish trip was £295, the remainder of the funding was returned to the Fund.

-The trip was part of an existing intergenerational project facilitated by Scottish Borders Council that seeks to bring about connections with and learning around past work and leisure activities and customs.
+The trip was part of an existing intergenerational project facilitated by Scottish Borders Council that seeks to connect with and learn about past work and leisure activities and customs.

 Beamish is a world-famous open-air museum, telling the story of life in North East England during the 1820s, 1900s and 1940s.
 Activities aimed at school visitors include a re-creation of a Victorian classroom and visits to a traditional sweet shop from 1900.

 The trip took place in June 2017.
-Prior to this, the pupils took part in an associated drama project which, run by Borders Youth Theatre and also funded from Drone Hill Community Fund (grant ref.
-A44110, also the subject of a case study featured in the Fund report for 2017).
+Before this, the pupils took part in an associated drama project run by Borders Youth Theatre and funded by Drone Hill Community Fund.
 This, in conjunction with the trip, helped consolidate pupils learning about how childhood was in the past, plus intergenerational understanding and community spirit at the school.

 Feedback on the trip from both the younger and older participants was excellent.